 There are many pieces of software that offer conversion funnels.
 The classic Google Analytics (free & paid) is best for measuring URL visits at different steps and is often a good starting point for web projects.

-Setting up your funnel should only be an hour's work—these tools will all have help pages/videos to guide you.
+Setting up your funnel should only be a few hours work—the tools will all have help pages/videos to guide you.
 After that I find checking the data on a weekly basis works well.

 This is a method of evidence gathering that I've included more as a warning.
 It’s a popular method that you’re going to come across when you work on a product, it just isn't a very good one.